HarshavardhanaNaganagoudar/AI_Maze_Level_Designer_LangGraph-Multi-Agent-Supervisor/README.md

 1. Create a new [Space](https://huggingface.co/spaces).
 2. Select “Gradio” as the SDK.
 3. Upload your code and assets.
-4. Make sure you have a `static/` folder for images and proper `app.py`.
+4. Make sure you have a `static/` folder for images and proper `app.py`

----

-## 🧪 Tests

-- Maze connectivity (BFS)
-- Agent coordination trace
-- Prompt-to-level consistency
-- Image rendering verification

 ---